ayoayco/blog/_posts/2020-02-29-influence.md

 ## Live Intentionally

-It all boils down to how much you want take control of your life.
+It all boils down to how much you want to take control of your life.

 Don't let other people's life and concerns influence your thoughts, emotions, and energy.